Location: Padilla de Duero, Valladolid, Spain

 Also, each week the archaeologists will prepare seminars and workshops concerning the fieldwork and the history of Pintia.
 Topics include Funerary Archaeology, Archaeological Drawing, and a day-long theoretical and practical course in human and animal bone studies by professors from the Valladolid University Medical School.
 We will also hold a Vaccean pottery workshop, during which we will create and decorate our own replicas.

-The group will also tour several historical sites in the area, such as the Roman aqueduct of Segovia, the Roman city of Clunia, and Valladolid.
+The group will also tour several historical sites in the area, such as the Roman aqueduct of Segovia, the prehistoric cave art in Cantabria, and the restored Roman villa of La Olmeda.
 Visiting these places is essential to understand the historical context of the archaeological work at Pintia.
 Participants are expected to contribute to all aspects of the project, including excavation, mapping, photography, and artifact conservation and cataloging.